motizukilucas/godot-study/README.md

 ## Sprite (animations)
 * you can you the spirte node and select the number of Hframes from a sprite sheet
+## Backgrounds
+* You can just use the same 2D sprite node, but using some tweaks, like on the import tab selecting repeat, also on the sprite right most options, selecting region enabled
+> you can fill up the room pretty easily like this
+> There are other ways of doing this, for example using a TextureRect node, is actually easier, however it was meant to be a UI node, so it might have some drawbacks.
+This is something to be researched about
+## TileMap
+* This should be below the main 2D Sprite (if you have one) background node
+* There are three main options with tile sets in TileMap node.
+Single (for a single tile), auto tile, and tile atlas (if you have multiple different tiles in one texture pack)
+* For configuring how to set a single Tile go on the bitmask property of the TileSet property from TileMap node
+* There is collisions and a whole of other properties in tilemaps

 ## Physics
 * multiply delta, so if it's lagging it will move faster